a16z-infra/companion-app/README.md

 prompt so the conversations have more depth.
 It also provide some conversational memory by keeping the conversation in a queue and including it in the prompt.

-**Note** This project is inteded to be instructive.
-If you're interested in what a production open source platform, check out Steamship.ai.
-Or what the leading AI chat platforms look like, check out Character.ai.
+**Note** This project is purely inteded to be instructive.
+If you're interested *in what a production open source platform, check out [https://www.steamship.com/](Steamship.ai).
+Or what the leading AI chat platforms look like, check out [https://beta.character.ai/](Character.ai).

 ## Stack